Lacey, Washington

 618 Woodland Square Loop SE map

-This downtown park is the site of numerous outdoor events throughout the summer, including the Lacey in Tune Concert Series, Children’s Entertainment Series, Outdoor Cinema Series, Lacey Community Market, Alternative Energy Fair, and Summer’s End Car Show.
+This downtown park is the site of numerous outdoor events throughout the year, including the Lacey in Tune Concert Series, Children’s Entertainment Series, Outdoor Cinema Series, STEM Fair, and Children's Day.
 It’s also a great picnic spot. more »

 I-5 Park